fortify/fortify-setup-js/doc-resources/repo-usage.md

 1. **Configure fcli bootstrapping** (optional) - Use the `config` command to specify custom fcli download URLs or point to a pre-installed fcli binary (must be 3.14.0+)

-2. **Bootstrap latest fcli v3.x** - On every `run` command, downloads and verifies the latest fcli v3.x release from GitHub (or uses configured pre-installed fcli)
+2. **Bootstrap latest fcli v3.x** - On every `install` command, downloads and verifies the latest fcli v3.x release from GitHub (or uses configured pre-installed fcli)

-3. **Run fcli fortify-setup action** - Uses the bootstrapped fcli to detect, install, and configure user-requested versions of fcli and other Fortify tools (ScanCentral Client, FoD Uploader, Debricked CLI)
+3. **Run fcli tool setup command** - Uses the bootstrapped fcli to detect, install, and configure user-requested versions of fcli and other Fortify tools (ScanCentral Client, FoD Uploader, Debricked CLI)

 4. **Generate environment variables** (optional) - Use the `env` command to generate tool-related environment variables and PATH updates for installed tools